jeremycherfas/user/pages/03.blog/monthly-report-2022-09/item.md

 - Swam 1km almost every day while cat-sitting, and resolved to continue, but
 - Had a suspect mole removed, which I then had to keep dry.
-- I won't say QE2 dying was a highlight, but it was interesting.
+- I won’t say QE2 dying was a highlight, but it was interesting.
 - The giant blowsy hibiscus had a seedpod that contained seeds.
 - Made some [lime pickle](https://jeremycherfas.net/blog/homemade-lime-pickle).
 - Shared my first public Alfred workflow, to [smartify quotes](https://github.com/jeremycherfas/alfred-smartify-quotes).
-- Stonkingly good six-course tasting menu at a swanky hotel, a parting gift from The Squeeze's colleagues.
+- Stonkingly good six-course tasting menu at a swanky hotel, a parting gift from The Squeeze’s colleagues.
 - Excellent visit from one of my most durable friends.
 - Created podcast music that sounds like … music!